 Table 2 shows the percentage of Ontario's total electricity supply attributable to various generation sources, the percentage of forecasted Global Adjustment costs for each type of generation and the total unit costs.
 Total unit costs are based on contracted costs or regulated payment amounts for each generation type, including Global Adjustment payments and market price payments, where applicable.
-The amounts have not been adjusted for the costs of the Non-Hydro Renewable Funding Amount.
+The amounts have not been adjusted for the government funding amounts for specified non-hydro renewable contracts described in section 2.2.5.